tsylanaatadbwen/Portfolio-Projects/Power BI Project/README.md

 # Sales Dashboard Power BI Project

 ## Objective
-Create a dynamic Sales Dashboard in Power BI, providing insightful visualizations and analytics for effective business decision-making.
+To create a dynamic Sales Dashboard in Power BI, providing insightful visualizations and analytics for effective business decision-making.
 The primary goals include tracking revenue, identifying top-selling products, analyzing seasonal trends, and measuring performance against sales targets.

 ## Project Overview
 This project involves the development of a comprehensive Sales Dashboard using Power BI.
 The dashboard is designed to offer a holistic view of sales data, facilitating data-driven decisions for stakeholders.